(no car needed)

 Nearby, grab a nightcap at Max at Eastman Place or coffee and dessert at Java’s Café.

 Breakfast at your hotel, then spend your day in the Neighborhood of the Arts.

 Start at the George Eastman House, home of the father of popular photography and founder of Eastman Kodak Company.
 Visit Eastman’s mansion, now a National Historic Landmark, and the adjacent International Museum of Photography and Film.
 Before your departure, stop by the cafe and shop.

 Next, head three blocks to the Memorial Art Gallery.
-Visit the collection, considered the best and most diverse in the state outside New York City, see the latest temporary exhibition, enjoy lunch overlooking the sculpture garden at Max at the Gallery, and shop at the Gallery Store.
+Visit the collection, considered the best and most diverse in the state outside New York City, see the latest temporary exhibition and shop at the Gallery Store.

 (Note: Both MAG and the George Eastman House are open late on Thursday evenings.)

 Midway between the two museums, on University Ave., is Image City Photography.
 Come by and see why Rochester is often referred to as the “Photo Capital of the World.”